How To Cover Eyebrows Without Glue

 Along with that, everyone’s eyebrows are different, and the brow hairs will respond differently to various products and techniques.

-Most commonly, when learning how to cover eyebrows, the main step is taking a non-toxic glue stick and thoroughly coating the brow.
+Most commonly, when learning how to cover eyebrows, the primary step is taking a non-toxic glue stick and thoroughly coating the brow.

-From there concealer and powder can be added once the glue has been set and dried.
-However, that is a technique that can be tricky and not everyone wants to use an adhesive on their brows in order to cover them up.
+However, that is a technique that can be tricky, and not everyone wants to use adhesive on their brows to cover them up.

-While the most effective method to covering your brows is with glue, below we discuss the alternate methods to making your brows incognito.
+While the most effective method for covering your brows is with glue, we discuss alternative methods for making your brows incognito below.

 The Best Ways To Cover Your Brows

-The best methods for an adhesive-free alternative will be covering your eyebrows with concealer, or by lightening the brows with bleach.
+The best methods for an adhesive-free alternative will be covering your eyebrows with concealer or lightening the brows with bleach.

 How To Cover Your Brows Without Glue

-As mentioned above, using concealer or bleach in your brows will make them discreet and easy to cover over with makeup to achieve your desired look.
+As mentioned above, using concealer or bleach in your brows will make them appear discreet and easy to cover with makeup, allowing you to achieve your desired look.

 Here are our favorite methods: